 Why is SMUD going “zero carbon?”

 Climate change is a pressing threat facing our nation and the world, but it's more than that.

-We live in one of the dirtiest air basins in the country.
-A recent report by the American Lung Association ranked Sacramento the 5th most polluted city in the nation.
-Even though we currently have one of the most aggressive carbon reduction resource plans in the nation, it’s just not enough.
+We live in one of the most polluted cities in the country.
+A recent report by the American Lung Association ranked the Sacramento area 5th in the nation based on days of unhealthy and unsafe levels of air pollution in the ozone layer.

 Going zero carbon brings benefits not only globally, but also locally.
 Reduced emissions improves our local air quality, overall health and creates jobs.

 Our customers, community and partners are at the heart of what we do.
 By going zero carbon, we’re helping create a cleaner and healthier region for all.

 Our 2030 Zero Carbon Vision is anchored on our longstanding commitment to provide safe and reliable power with rates among the lowest in California.
 We won’t compromise on this commitment.

 We’re all part of the solution.
 SMUD is your community-owned, not-for-profit electric service and your input and participation will help us get to zero.